Where to Get Narcan (Naloxone) in New Jersey

 - An estimated 47,200 people were living with Hepatitis C (HCV) in 2017.
 (More than 86% of people in the U.S. living with HCV reported using needle drugs before their diagnosis.)

 In 2020, New Jersey Governor Phil Murphy announced a “collaborative, comprehensive, and multi-pronged approach across several departments and agencies” to fight the opioid epidemic.
-The approach includes:14
+The approach includes:17

-- Increasing access to medication-assisted treatment (MAT) for drug rehabilitation.
+- Increasing access to medication for opioid use disorder (MOUD) for drug rehabilitation.

 - Making naloxone more widely available.